git-some-github/git-some-github.github.io/_posts/2013-08-15-quick-and-dirty-latex.markdown

 First things first: the software.
 To run LaTeX, you first need to install the appropriate software, which includes a TeX distribution as well as a good text editor.
 Refer to the resources page for a listing of some software links for various platforms.
 Most of the software is either open source or shareware (i.e., free or pretty cheap)

-LaTeX is much like HTML - you define the structure of your document via commands.
-Commands are preceded by a backslash, and are made up of lowercase letters (e.g., "\clearpage").
+LaTeX is alot like HTML - you define the structure of your document with a command syntax similar to the HTML markup language.
+These commands are preceded by a backslash, and are made up of lowercase letters (e.g., "\clearpage").
 Many LaTeX commands take one or more arguments.
 Arguments are placed in curly braces (e.g., "\chapter{Introduction}").
 You can make a LaTeX document with any standard text editor, such as GNU emacs (for Linux) or WinEdt (for Windows), and save it as a .tex document.

 ## Basic document structure